 The University of Louisville is a public university in Louisville, Kentucky.
 They offer 204 programs across twelve colleges and schools, plus 16 online programs.
 The university’s Kent School of Social Work has been around since 1936, helping future social workers prepare to promote social justice and positive change.

-There may be multiple pathways to pursuing a graduate education in social work, depending on the choices you made as an undergraduate.
-Once such path is pursuing an advanced standing MSW program, which is an accelerated program designed for students who have already earned a Bachelor of Social Work (BSW).
+An advanced standing MSW program is an accelerated program designed for students who have already earned a Bachelor of Social Work (BSW).
 Since advanced standing MSW degrees build on your prior learning, they may require fewer credits and can often be earned in as little as a year of full-time study.

 Advanced standing MSW requirements may vary, but here are some typical criteria for admissions: